Less than an hour after one low-level offender walked out, authorities say, he was demanding that a bank teller hand over money.

 Revelations of truth undermine a foundation of belief built on lies.---Sev

-If our answers scare you, maybe you stop asking frightening questions.---ChicagoRJ
+If our answers scare you, maybe you should stop asking frightening questions.---ChicagoRJ